Green Distributed AI Training: Orchestrating Compute Across Renewable-Powered Micro Datacenters: Conclusion

 This work introduced a quantitative feasibility-domain model for migratory AI workloads across renewable-powered micro-datacenters.
 We showed that energy breakeven is always reached within minutes, making \emph{time}—not energy—the dominant constraint.
 As a result, only workloads with small-to-moderate checkpoint sizes can be migrated within typical renewable windows at 1–10\,Gbps.
 Enforcing these boundaries enables the orchestrator to reduce non-renewable energy use by over 50\% while also improving JCT, whereas energy-only migration increases delay.

 The approach is immediately applicable to the large class of single-GPU workloads whose checkpoints fall within the feasible region.
-Expanding this region—through compression, pre-staging, or higher-bandwidth links—remains an important next step.
 Broader architectural and economic considerations are discussed in the extended version.